51Degrees/Device-Detection/README.md

   51Degrees.c - All the code and necessary data.
 Quite large.
   ProcPat.c - The command line interface wrapper.
   PerfPat.c - The command line performance test executable.
+  Provider.cpp - Uses 51Degrees.c and Match.cpp to serve a Provider object.
+  Provider.hpp - The header file for Provider.cpp.
+  Match.cpp - Uses 51Degrees.c to serve a match object.
+  Match.cpp - The header file for Match.cpp.

 src/Trie - all source files related to Trie matching detection.